bandada-infra/bandada/README.md

 ### Running in Docker

-You can also run the entire `zk-groups` using docker by running below command in the project root:
+You can also run the entire `bandada` using docker by running below command in the project root:

 ```sh
 docker-compose up -d